Mid-Market, San Francisco: Economic growth

 Past initiatives such as sponsored street murals have had little effect in revitalizing the neighborhood and in 2011 the city government turned to tax incentives to encourage businesses to move to the area.
+It has a history of issues with public drug usage and homelessness, which has impacted businesses.

-The largest and most noteworthy of businesses to date has been Twitter, which moved into the old SF Furniture Mart building at Ninth and Market streets in 2012.
+The neighborhood was affected by the controversial "Twitter Tax Break" spearheaded in 2011 by Mayor Ed Lee, which brought new companies and new construction to the neighborhood.
+The largest and most noteworthy of businesses in modern history has been Twitter, which moved into the old San Francisco Mart building (now known as Market Square) at Ninth and Market streets in 2012.
 The move by Twitter was initially met with a great deal of controversy, while other businesses such as Zendesk quietly took advantage of the tax break and moved to the area.
 A number of arts groups, such as the Black Rock Arts Foundation, are working to move to Mid-Market.
 In October 2013, Square moved its headquarters to the mid-Market area, followed by Uber and Dolby.
 Reddit moved its corporate headquarters to Mid-Market in October 2019, in an area leased to Uber and Square.

 Equally transformative, and often attributed to the new density of tech headquarters in Mid-Market, has been the concurrent increase of residential buildings, most notably high-rise apartments and condominium towers.

+Economic decline

+Like the rest of downtown San Francisco, Mid-Market was hit badly by the COVID-19 pandemic in 2020 and the subsequent shift to remote work.
+As of May 2024, the vacancy rate in the Mid-Market area had skyrocketed to 46%, according to CBRE research, which was significantly higher than the citywide vacancy rate of 36.7%.
+Sellers of real estate in the Mid-Market area were offering discounts as much as 70% from peak prices.
+A 16-story tower purchased for $62 million in 2016 went for only $6.5 million at a foreclosure auction in 2024.

+By August 2025, the San Francisco Centre immediately to the northeast of the neighborhood was in severe decline.
+The New York Times described the dying mall as "a national symbol of the city's pandemic-battered downtown", which was struggling "with homelessness and open-air drug use".